BornDeleuze/Chopping-Frontend/README.md

 Chopping is a web game built in Javascript, with Rails as a backend API.

+This game can be found at https://chopping.netlify.app/ The backend is spund down on inactivity so it takes a bit to build and connect :0

 The point of the game is to chop as much wood as you can before sasquatch eats you.
 It was my first Javascript project, so take it easy on me ;)